What You’ll Gain from This Blog

 Where to Eat & Drink During the Edinburgh Fringe

 Consider exploring high-traffic food zones like George Square, which is a hotspot for festival performances and also The Meadows next door.
 It has several food choices, particularly on the North Meadow Walk.
-You can also find several food stalls at the Pleasance Courtyard, and the same holds true for venues like Cowgate and Bristo Square at Underbelly.
+You can also find several street food stalls at the Pleasance Courtyard, and the same holds for venues like Cowgate and Bristo Square at Underbelly.

 Look out for cheap eats restaurants in Old Town in case you’re on a budget, while the street food stalls are generally pocket-friendly.
 You can even plan a picnic, buying items from local delis or supermarkets.
 Vendors like Cheesin and Bundits, and eateries like Nile Valley and Chez Jules are some other affordable options at hand.